 - Attendance at free French language classes to obtain a basic level of competence as determined by the French state.
 The course runs a minimum of 50 hours, and a maximum of 100.
 You simply ask to test whenever you are ready.
 This condition is in force unless, when you do your interview at OFII, your French is competent and clear.
 Then you get an attestation that you don’t have to take the class.

 - Your signature on a contract which commits you to doing all of these tasks within one year, and that you will integrate into French life and the French way of thinking “avec assiduité.”

 I was pleased to be exempted from the French courses via my interview.
 If you are required to take the classes I believe they occur on either Mondays or Saturdays in your arrondissement.

 She then asked if I had kept my medical exam from OFII from my 2014 visit.
 I laughed and told her that I kept ALL THE PAPERS, gesturing to simulate a large stack.
 She laughed and asked if my visa renewals were continuous, with no gaps.
 I replied in the affirmative.
 She then told me I was done for the day, as I didn’t need a new physical (which I ostensibly would have if I didn’t have that record or hadn’t kept a continuous immigration record).

-She printed out my appointments, had me sign the contract, and gave me this lovely folder to put it all in.
+She printed out my appointments, had me sign the contract, and gave me a lovely folder to put it all in.